tomhall82/bodybuilding/README.md

 # Bodybuilding

-This website is to offer an insite to what bodybuilding is and to help beginners and seasoned trainers find their next training buddy.
+This website is to offer an insight to what bodybuilding is and to help beginners and seasoned trainers find their next training buddy.

 ![bodybuilding-responsive-screenshots-from-am-i-responsive](assets/docs/bodybuilding-responsive-screenshots.jpg)